Overview

 Organisations undergoing change and growth have to revisit their policies and procedures to make sure they’re relevant and useful.

 Many companies get going with off-the shelf, templated policies and procedures, often borrowed from past organisations.
 This can lead to a mish-mash of rules, cobbled together and further complicated by ad hoc response to customer compliance requirements.
-To compound things, internal policies can often conflict with customers’.
+To compound things, internal policies can often conflict with customers’ policies.

 This creates problems for the organisation: